JishaRaj123/SkillCore-Educational-Platform/README.md

 # SkillCore-Educational-Platform
-A static HTML &amp; CSS concept design for an online educational platform.
+This is a *static HTML & CSS project* that represents the design of an online educational platform called *SkillCore*.

+It is a *concept project* created for practice purposes, showcasing my skills in creating layouts and styling.
+The site is not functional (there is no backend or real data)